mattpocock/gatsby-test/src/markdown/config/config.md

 ---
-type: 'config'
+type: config
-siteName: Louise Burfitt
+siteName: Virtual Forge - VSTS
-siteDescription: A wonderful translation lady who is awesome.
+siteDescription: A site to describe how we use Visual Studio Team Services.
 primaryColor: blue
 bodyTextColor: '#666'
 headerTextColor: '#666'